"BORN TO BE LOVED; LOVE TO BE HATED!"

 David Icke’s reptilian alien overlord theory belongs in an annual of bad science-fiction.
 I believe in alien life and the strong likelihood that the government is hiding key information related to it but YouTube videos analyzing the Queen of England’s face for reptilian scales is clearly a leap into a realm of hyper-speculation.

+Hyper-speculation can be a form of harmless entertainment, or it can be quite harmful when swimming in the minds of mentally unstable individuals with real issues of paranoid schizophrenia.
 Fritz Springmeier’s weakly supported claims that a hidden satanic cabal reigns over a worldwide pyramid of infiltrated governments and NGOs, are quite dangerous and carry the threat of severe psychological and personal damage for those who live under the strain of such a belief.

 (I say Springmeier’s claims are weak because to me, personal sources that wish to remain anonymous are not enough to support such an extraordinary claim.)
 He has formulated complex charts detailing all the interlocking elements of a massive structure of demonic influence groups.
 There may even be bits of truth mixed into his wild speculations.
+Yes, mind control is real.

+Sex trafficking and abuse is real.
 The reality of a multitude of sick and twisted projects or individual aberrations create a temptation in the human mind to want to organize it all together to create a seamless cohesion of systematic abuse.

-The Satanic Panic of the 1980’s however, shows the flaw of projecting and forcing connections that fit a premeditated conclusion.
+The Satanic Panicof the 1980’s however, shows the flaw of projecting and forcing connections that fit a premeditated conclusion.
 The result is a witch hunt and demonizing of benign activities or organizations.

 So-called eyewitnesses or victims of mind control plots that Springmeier substitutes for evidence don’t bring anything but tall-tales and unsubstantiated campfire tales to the table.
 They sound incredible, tantalizing and tawdry and therefore interesting.